New camping accommodation now available - find out more about our adventure lodges

 Pupils sleep in warm purpose-built dormitory-style accommodation, with gender-separated bathroom and shower facilities.
 Sheets, duvets and pillows are provided for all guests.
 Teacher rooms are at the end of each corridor.

 To fuel young guests during a long day of thrilling adventure activities, our diners serve three hot meals per day, with lots of choice and seasonal variations.
 Each day there is a carefully balanced nutritional meal plan, recently updated to meet and exceed the latest Government standards on children’s meals.

-Our recently refreshed teacher bedrooms are complete with contemporary furnishings, tea and coffee making facilities and radio-alarm/iPod docking stations.
+Our recently refreshed teacher bedrooms are complete with contemporary furnishings, tea and coffee making facilities and a radio-alarm.

 Planning your visit

 Our programme planner provides a great range of exciting activities and themed modules which are designed to provide the optimum mix of learning outcomes, challenges and fun; whether you are looking for environmental skills, watersports challenges or even a mix of lots of different experiences.
 Use our programme planner to help decide what's best for your group.Plan your visit